 But with some patience and tinkering, it’s possible to fabricate quality objects with a cheap 3D printer costing less than half the price of a flagship smartphone.
 How cool is that?

-Important Note: Each cheap 3D printer on this list comes fully assembled.
-If you’d like to spend even less money — but invest more time and effort — then take a look at 20 Best Cheap DIY 3D Printer Kits 2017.
+If you’d like to spend even less money — but invest more time and effort — then take a look at our article about the best cheap 3D printer kits.

-Did we miss your favorite affordable 3D printer?
+Did we miss your favorite budget 3D printer?
 Let us know in the comments, and we’ll add them in a future update.

-Perhaps the best cheap 3D printer on this list is the Monoprice MP Select Mini.
+The best cheap 3D printer under $300 on this list is the Monoprice MP Select Mini V2.
 Why?
-Because it’s an impressive machine with a smart, compact design that’s retailing for an unbelievable price.
+Because it’s an impressive machine with a smart, compact design that’s retailing for an unbelievably low price.
 It has a quick release steel gear filament feeder, a nozzle cooling fan, a color LCD, a heated build plate, plus microSD and USB connectivity.

 For those brave folks who are unconcerned about voiding their warranty — and at this price why would you be? — the unit is also easy to hack for upgrades like a new hot-end, glass bed, and wi-fi connectivity.